Download these checklists with actions you can take to hold American society and leadership accountable.

 American Jewish Committee’s society-wide nonpartisan guide to addressing antisemitism for America that provides U.S. leadership in all sectors of society with the knowledge and tools to understand, respond to, and prevent antisemitism.

 To combat antisemitism, one must understand it.
-AJC’s State of Antisemitism in America 2022 report revealed more than 30% of Americans are not familiar with the term antisemitism or know what it means.
+AJC’s State of Antisemitism in America 2024 Report revealed 30% of Americans are not familiar with the term antisemitism or know what it means.

 When antisemitism occurs, we all bear the responsibility to decry it.
 When everyone uses their voices to push antisemitism and those who espouse it to the fringes of society, America becomes a safer place not only for Jews, but for all.